mustafolins/rootkit/README.md

 # Description
-This is a simple userland rootkit that simple hooks the strcpy function and tries to send it to a server.
+This is a simple userland rootkit that simple hooks the strcpy and strcmp functions and tries to send it to a server.

 ## Compilation